jfrog/jfrog-vscode-extension/README.md

 ```

 ### Scan after dependencies change
-The JFrog VS-Code extension can trigger an Xray scan after a change in go.sum and package-lock.json.
+The JFrog VS-Code extension can trigger an Xray scan after a change in go.sum or package-lock.json.
 This feature is disabled by default.
 You can enable it in the [Extension Settings](#extension-settings).

 ### Exclude Paths from Scan